lvalencia/mica/README.md

 A collection of shortcuts that I use on my Mac to avoid remebering the system commands

-**Warning**: The Code in this codebase is not exemplary; do not replciate, copy, or extend any of the patterns you see here.
+**Warning**: The Code in this codebase is dogshit; do not replciate, copy, or extend any of the patterns you see here.
 Doing so will result in harm to your future self.

 ## Setup